 What Is Arbor Day?

-Arbor Day is observed on Friday, April 24, 2020.
+Arbor Day is always observed on the last Friday in April.
+This year, it’s Friday, April 30, 2021.
 Arbor Day is a national holiday created to recognize the importance of trees.
-It is celebrated every year on the last Friday in April.
 The most common way people celebrate Arbor Day is to get together in groups to plant trees.

 How Did Arbor Day Start?

 The day was the brainchild of Julius Sterling Morton, a Nebraskan journalist who later became the U.S. Agriculture Secretary under President Grover Cleveland.
 Morton was an enthusiastic promoter of tree planting, had long championed the idea of a day dedicated to planting trees.

 When Was The First Arbor Day?